MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/create-a-phone-system-auto-attendant-smb.md

 4. Specify the time zone for this auto attendant.
 The time zone is used for calculating business hours if you create a separate call flow for after hours.

 5. Specify a language for this auto attendant.
-This the language that will be used for system-generated voice prompts.
+This is the language that will be used for system-generated voice prompts.

 6. Choose if you want to enable voice inputs.
 When enabled, the name of every menu option becomes a speech-recognition keyword.
 For example, callers can say "One" to select the menu option mapped to key 1, or they can say "Sales" to select the menu option named "Sales."